zmr227/Deep-Learning-Nanodegree/Notes/Deep Learning.md

 #### Episodic & Continuing

+- A **task** is an instance of the reinforcement learning (RL) problem.
 - **Episodic task**: Interaction ends at some time step T.
-  - Task with well-defined ending points.
+  - Task with well-defined starting and ending points.
   - **Rewards** given <u>only</u> at the end point, agent can learn from its previous lives.
   - **Episode**: a complete sequence of interaction from start to finish.
 - **Continuing task**: interaction continues without limit